How to Create a Sell-Out Event Website

 Simple yet unexpected: You need to create a simple message that conveys the essential reason why people should attend your event.
 This will require thinking like an attendee and discovering why your event matters.
 At the same time, use the power of surprise to generate interest and curiosity.
 This might look like featuring an engaging speaker or highlighting some of the unique features or activities available at the event location.

 Concrete and credible: How will you deliver on your promises and demonstrate your credibility?
-The sell-out website paints a clear picture of the specific things people will get from attending your event.
+The sell-out event website paints a clear picture of the specific things people will get from attending your event.
 This might involve highlighting specific event activities.
 Photographs that show these promises getting fulfilled demonstrate that you have delivered before and you will deliver again.

 Emotion and stories: Our decisions to attend events are not cold, logical choices – they are coloured with our expectations and hopes.
 People invest their time, attention and money into things that they care about and they think will make a difference for them.
 How will your event make people feel?
 What kind of stories will people be telling about their experience?
 Feature testimonials and stories on your website from past events and encourage attendees to tweet and blog before and after the event.